hanselomondi/fuata/README.md

 ## Overview
 <p>
-  Fuata operates on a simple set of commands:
+  Fuata operates on a simple set of commands.
+Some examples include:
   <ul>
     <li>
       <code>fuata add &lt;file_name&gt;</code>: Stages the given file, marking it for the next commit